Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 Then when you wipe it over your skin, the tails grab hold of the makeup and oils.
 Since the little tails can only grab onto so much oil, it’s quite likely that you’ll need to go over your face a few times, especially if you’re wearing heavy makeup.

 My verdict: I’ve found that Crealine H2O doesn’t work quite as well at removing waterproof makeup as my usual two-phase makeup removers (e.g. Garnier Clean Sensitive 2 in 1 Make-Up Remover, with the distinctive blue oil-on-water look).
-It takes quite a few goes for me to get my makeup off, to the point where my face tingles a bit from the cotton pad.
+It takes quite a few goes for me to get my makeup off, to the point where my face tingles a bit from the cotton pad (although it may been the roughness of the pads I’m using).
 It might be because my face is quite oily, and the layer of oil and makeup is thicker than usual (there’s also a version for oily skin (Sebium H2O) which may suit my skin better).
 On the plus side, Crealine H2O doesn’t leave my skin feeling greasy at all!
 It’s a very handy substitute for facial wipes for when you’re on the go, and don’t have a sink for washing your face properly.

 Other popular micellar waters